 Based on the data provided by the Pet Food Manufacturers’ Association (PFMA), 3.2 million families in the United Kingdom have adopted a pet since the outbreak of Covid-19 began.
 According to the association, this implies that the country currently has 17 million households that own a pet.
 The Pet Population Data Survey carried out by PFMA stated that the major increase was driven by young families and two third of new pet owners being between the ages of 16 to 34.
+If you decide to get yourself a pet, you may get more information online about the type of pet you should get and where you can buy or adopt them.
+Those who will get themselves a dog should prepare everything from food supplies to the health services and even looking for dog groomers.

 However, as a reaction to social isolation, many people bought pets.
 74% opined that their pets had improved their mental health through the pandemic.